rroessler1/rroessler1.github.io/docs/anki-ai.markdown

 There are some similar paid plugins, but I felt strongly about creating a free option.

-In just three months it has reached over 400 downloads and is ranked in the top 20% of all Anki plugins.
+In just eight months it has reached over 1500 downloads, is ranked in the top 7% of all Anki plugins, and has 6 stars on Github!
+This is quite impressive considering it's a small community.

 ### Results

-* Over 400 downloads, only positive feedback
+* Over 1500 downloads, only positive feedback
 * Supports multiple LLM providers and designed to easily integrate more
 * Implemented a generic interface so it is easy to send specific Fields from/to the flashcard